bradrn/exSCA-cpp/README.md

 # exSCA
 An extended version of Mark Rosenfelder's Sound Change Applier

-### Executables
+### Downloads
-~~Download executables via the releases page.~~
+Download executables via the releases page.

-Currently there are no executables available; I will update this when I add them.
+The latest release is [**Version 2.0.0**](https://github.com/bradrn/exSCA-cpp/releases).
+The installer is named `exSCA-setup.exe`.

+Unfortunately, exSCA-cpp is currently only available under Windows.
+Hopefully I will be able to compile exSCA for Ubuntu soon, but unfortunately I do not anticipate a Mac version any time soon.

-### Licensing
+### Qt
-This program is licensed under the MIT licence, reproduced in the file _LICENSE.txt_.
+exSCA-cpp uses the Qt library, licensed under the LGPL license.